hari-cris-b/anwarskitchen/DATABASE.md

    - Cannot modify menu or settings

 5. **Staff**
-   - Access to POS and order placement
+   - Access to POS and order, and kitchen interface
    - Cannot access management features
    - Cannot modify menu or settings